UU-cellbiology/PTU_Reader/README.md

 Send me example of your file by email, describe the problem and I'll try to incorporate it to the plugin.

 ## Updates history
+v.0.0.9 (2020.11) Thanks to Robert Hauschild feedback, corrected PT3 file format reading issues (actually it was diabled before).
+Added version number to the plugin menu, next to its name.

 v.0.0.8 (2020.09) Thanks to Emma Wilson feedback, corrected some HydraHarp/TimeHarp260 T3 file format issues.
 Corrected channel names in the exported stack.

 v.0.0.7 (2019.02) Thanks to Marco Dalla Vecchia feedback, now HydraHarp/TimeHarp260 T3 file format is supported.
 Plus plugin works correctly with multi-channel FLIM data.
 The error of dtime=0 is fixed.
 Added progress bar for initial data assessment.